What is a registered design?

-By undertaking the search during the design process, we can ensure our design is unique, which will potentially save you time and further cost compared to undertaking the patent process after the design has been fully developed.
+By undertaking the search during the design process, we’ll ensure your design is unique.
+This potentially saves you time and further cost compared to undertaking the patent process after the design has been fully developed.

 How long does it take to get a registered design?

-In the UK and Europe, applications are relatively straightforward to make, and of relatively low cost.
-The Intellectual Property office undertakes to examine your design within two weeks of submission.
+In the UK and Europe, applications are relatively straightforward to make and of relatively low cost.
+The Intellectual Property Office aims to examine your design within two weeks of submission.

 How long will the registered design apply?

 The life of a registered design in Europe is a maximum of 25 years.
 You must renew your design registration every five years.